kjpopov/vagrant-puppet-percona/README.md

 -------
 Apache License Version 2.0, from January 2004 - http://www.apache.org/licenses/

-Secial thanks to Honeypot GmbH for making this challane.
+Secial thanks to Honeypot GmbH for making this challane and reporting some bugs.